How to Determine Mini Bike Chain Size?

 • Use a ruler to measure chain pitch, roller width, etc.

-• Match measurements to a chain size chart
+• Match to a mini bike by measuring chain size chart

 • Get new chain with same pitch and roller size